-PacifiCorp is still in the process of evaluating the need for and refining with additional analysisTable 4-1 lists the proposed environmental PM&E measures, although a preliminary list of measures is includedwhich are further detailed in Exhibit E of this DLA.
-Capital costs for proposed PM&E environmental measures will be included as part of the Final License Application.
+Table 4-1 lists the proposed environmental PM&E measures, which are further detailed in

+Exhibit E of this Final License Application.

 5.0 ESTIMATED ANNUAL VALUE OF PROJECT POWER

 Section 5.0 describes the estimated annual value of Project power, based on the contract price for sale of power or the estimated average annual cost of obtaining an equivalent amount of power (capacity and energy) from the lowest cost alternative source, specifying any projected changes in the cost of power from that source over the estimated financing or licensing period if PacifiCorp takes such changes into account.